rom-rb/rom-rb.org/source/doc-pages/guides/basics/mappers.md

 Mapping Strategies
 ------------------

-Consider another example, where the relation contains flat data, that should be mapped into nested models.
+Another example which comes up frequently is to map flat data into a nested model.

 ```ruby
 users_with_roles = ROM.env.relation(:users).with_roles